 If the parties agree, or if the court orders it after a trial, one or both parents may be obligated to pay private educational expenses from kindergarten through high school.
 Private education expenses are paid in addition to child support.
 These expenses are usually defined as tuition, books, and mandatory fees.
 School lunches, transportation, school supplies, and clothing are normally considered to be covered by the payment of child support.
 Preschool programs prior to kindergarten are normally considered to be day care, which is covered by the payment of child support.
 When a child has previously been attending private school, the court will normally order that this continue.
 A divorce decree or paternity judgment does not have to mention private education expenses; it is an issue that the parties can defer to a later time.

 How can I modify a support order?

-The fastest way to get child support increased or decreased is to file a motion (or, if there is an agreement, a "stipulation") in Family Court.
-Either party can ask for a modification whenever there has been a "material change in circumstances."
-Most often, the change is a significant increase or decrease in one party's income.
+The fastest way to get child support increased or decreased is to file a motion (or, if there is an agreement, a “stipulation”) in Family Court.
+Either party can ask for a modification whenever there has been a “material change in circumstances,” or not more than once every three years without demonstrating a material change.
+Most often, the change is a significant increase or decrease in one party’s income.
 In Hawaii, child support can only be modified retroactive to the date of the request, not to the date of the change in circumstances.
 Therefore, the party who will benefit from the change should seek it promptly.
 In cases where child support is paid through the Child Support Enforcement Agency, a party can request that the agency initiate a modification through its administrative process.
-While this process does not require an attorney, it is extremely slow.
-In many cases, it is well worth the attorney's fees to hire a lawyer and seek modification through Family Court, instead of using the Child Support Enforcement Agency.
+While this process does not require an attorney, it can be slow.
+In many cases, it is well worth the attorney’s fees to hire a lawyer and seek modification through Family Court, instead of using the Child Support Enforcement Agency.